radiodiagnostica/resnet-cem-histo/PAPER.md

 **Figure 4.** Grad-CAM heat-maps overlaid on cropped CEM images.
 Warm colours denote regions that contributed most to the HR-status prediction.

 ### Computational aspects
-Complete training (30 epochs) required approximately **[Insert new training time if substantially different, otherwise can be omitted or kept similar if applicable]** on an Apple M2 laptop with 8 GB unified memory.
+Complete training (30 epochs) required approximately 10 minutes on an Apple M2 laptop with 8 GB unified memory.
 Inference time per image was not formally measured.

 ## Discussion